jasonstrachan/sandbox/docs/spec.md

 * v0.x particle target per mesh: **36–120 particles**, depending on shape.
 * v0.x constraint target per mesh: ~6× particle count (stretch + area + optional bend).
 * Combined with `N_max = 8`, this bounds total particles at ~300–960 and constraints at ~1.8k–5.8k.

+### Solver Strategy for Mixed Materials

+We deliberately run everything through the **same XPBD solver** (`src/sim/core/solver.js`) so per-frame work stays predictable, but we layer in *modes* so rigid props don’t melt like cloth:

+- **Single core integrator.** All artifacts share the same stretch / area / bend constraint pipeline and fixed `dt = 1/120 s`.
+Materials only differ by density, compliance, damping, etc., which keeps scheduling and determinism simple.
+- **World-scale + energy restore.** `StackSimulation` now maintains `worldScale` (default `0.25`) so gravity is applied in “meters” and active tiers can opt into `restoreEnergy` to recover the kinetic energy XPBD bleeds off each iteration.
+This gives fast, ballistic drops without changing render space.
+- **Tier-aware behavior (planned).** Rather than introducing multiple solvers, rigid-ish artifacts will run in an “active mode” that prunes soft constraints (area/bend) and/or adds lightweight shape-matching until first contact, then re-enables the full cloth-like solve for piling and compaction.
+Soft props simply stay in the full mode all the time.

+This approach means we can simulate cardboard, totes, phones, or a simplified bicycle silhouette without spawning different physics engines.
+Performance stays bounded (same SoA layout, same constraint counts), and we only pay for extra rigidity where needed via per-artifact flags rather than whole new solvers.

 ---